Camino Spanish Workshop

 This tour is aimed to young adults and students and normally offers a lower type accommodation than our Classic tours.
 The group will sleep in 1 to 3* charming hotels in town centers and charming guest-houses, most rooms will be ensuite but some nights you might have to share with the rest of the group.
 They all provide a welcoming, safe and unique experience but less comfort and services than our standard itineraries.
 Let us know if you would like to upgrade!

 Everyday, as you change accommodation, you will find your suitcase, left with your hotel receptionist in the morning, will travel with you to the next accommodation.
 Most nights, you will be in the heart of a town and others you will enjoy the peace of the countryside.
 However, you will never be far away from the Camino and always in a area full of history.

 Eat fresh, delicious & traditional meals

 Dinners will be either served at your hotel or at a local nearby restaurant, whichever offer the best quality meals according to your specifications.
 Expect mouth-watering traditional three-course meals with several choices prepared with the best fresh and local products.
-Local wine can be included at dinner on request.

 Lunch is usually not included to allow your group to stop whenever they feel they need a break and enjoy quality time with the new friends they made along the Way.